econokeith/pyqrse/README.md

 Python 3 package for estimating Quantal Response Statistical Equilibrium Models

+Note: pyqrse is in early an early alpha version and still under rapid development

 ## Documentation

 [Documentation](https://pyqrse.readthedocs.io) is under construction.
 However, the search of functionality and module index are up and running.